wrosemann/documentation/readme.md

 - docs: general area for documents
 - samples: script samples
 - examples: explainers and supporting docs for common advanced tasks

+## Support
+For questions or support, please contact us at: info@adroit.co.za